-Dollar Days" are scheduled at different times during the school year.
-There are some clothes that are not appropriate on these days: yoga pants, excessively short skirts or shorts, very tight or bare apparel, clothing that is unhemmed or torn, flip-flops, heels and wedges.
-No clothing with improper sayings or decals is permitted.
+Clothing may not contain logos, pictures, cartoons, slogans, writing, or images that are offensive, political, harassing, or discriminatory in nature.
 Leggings may be worn if accompanied by a tunic top.
 If a student forgets a Dollar Day parents are not allowed to bring a change of clothing.
 Students will not be permitted to change clothes.
 If a Dollar Day is scheduled for a day that a student has gym, they should wear appropriate sports clothing and non-skid tennis shoes.
+Students not in proper attire will receive a Uniform Infraction Notice and will be sent to the nurse to obtain a proper uniform or a parent will be contacted.